petersohn/home_automation/README.md

   =5000 mm^3), of water, and the input area of the rain gauge is 100 cm^2 (=10000 mm^2), then set this value to 5000 / 10000 = 0.5 to measure rain in
   mm/s, or 1800 to measure in mm/h.
+* `bounceTime`: The minimum time interval between successive switches, in milliseconds.
+If the value switches more than once in this interval, it is counted as one switch.

 #### `dht`